 Understanding others’ thoughts and actions: In this study, we are interested in how 15-month-old babies think about other people’s thoughts and actions.
 Your child sits in your lap in front of a tv monitor and watches a short 5-minute movie where an actor is searching for a toy in some colourful boxes.
 Babies usually look for a longer time when they see something that is surprising or unexpected, so we measure how long your child looks at each part of the movie to see what they expect the actor to do.
 If you have a baby who is 15 months old or younger, we’d love to invite you to come in and participate!

-Understanding the role of communication in social interactions: In this study, we are interested in how 17-month-old babies think about communication.
-Your child sits on your lap in front of a puppet stage and watches a short 5-minute play where two actors interact with two toys.
+Understanding the role of communication in social interactions: In this study, we are interested in how 17-month-old babies think about the role of perspective taking in communication.
+Your baby sits on your lap in front of a puppet stage and watches a short 5-minute play where two actors interact with two toys.
 We measure how long babies look at each part of the play to see what they expect the actors to do.
 If you have a baby who is 17 months old or younger, then we would love for you to come in and participate!

 Understanding the communicative nature of faces: In this study, we are curious if babies aged 5 to 6 months prefer specific types of faces!
 Specifically, we are interested in whether babies prefer faces that are facing towards each other, or faces that are facing away from each other.
 This study takes about 5 minutes and involves your baby looking at pictures on a TV screen.
 If you have a 5- or 6-month-old, we would love for you to come in and participate!